Skip to main content

 We’ve Got You Covered | Flooring Trends for Central Virginia

 Sometimes, looking back, we wonder how we ever lived with things like cargo furniture, early American prints and avocado green shag carpeting.
 But as any designer or home decorator can tell you, what goes around comes around.
 Patterns, colors and style lines come and go as trends whether you’re talking about kitchen cabinets, furniture or flooring.
-And for the latest flooring trends, you can check out this epoxy resin flooring near me.

 Luxury vinyl tile is the new champ

-Certainly not your grandma’s linoleum, luxury vinyl tile or luxury vinyl plank flooring has increased in popularity since it came on the flooring scene a few years ago.
+Certainly not your grandma’s linoleum, luxury vinyl tile (LVT) or luxury vinyl plank (LVP) has increased in popularity since it came on the flooring scene a few years ago.
 And unlike the peel-and-stick your mom put down in the laundry room when you were a kid, luxury vinyl pieces lock together and float on the subfloor much like laminate.
 They come in a myriad of colors and styles and the best part is they’re virtually indestructible.

-“Luxury vinyl flooring is without a doubt the hot item,” says Chase Dewitt, president/owner of The Floor Show Carpet One Floor & Home in Lynchburg.
+“Luxury vinyl tile is without a doubt the hot item,” says Chase Dewitt, president/owner of The Floor Show Carpet One Floor & Home in Lynchburg.
 “It’s easy to maintain, is water and pet-proof, and functional.”
-You could also have experts from the “Carpet Cleaning Sacramento” company have a look.

 What started as plank flooring that resembled hardwood, luxury vinyl now comes in a tile or stone look as well.
 Some plank varieties are textured to give it a more realistic wood feel.
 “Everyone wants texture,” says Snider.
 “The hand-scraped, wire-brushed, distressed look—everyone wants it.”
 Likewise, some styles of LVT are designed to be installed using grout, producing a more authentically ceramic look.